MicrosoftDocs/security/operations/respond-incident.md

 1. Where needed, continue the investigation in the Microsoft Sentinel portal.
 This includes:

    - Understanding the scope of the incident (correlate with your security Processes, Policies and Procedures [3P]).
-   - Performing 3P remediation actions and creating custom Security Orchestration, Automation, and Response (SOAR) playbooks.
+   - Performing 3P automated investigation and remediation actions and creating custom Security Orchestration, Automation, and Response (SOAR) playbooks.
    - Recording evidence for incident management.
    - Adding custom measures.

-1. Resolve the incident in the Microsoft Sentinel portal.
-This can include creating a playbook and performing appropriate follow-up within your security team.
+1. Resolve the incident in the Microsoft Sentinel portal and perform appropriate follow-up within your security team.

 Within Microsoft Sentinel, you can take advantage of playbooks and automation rules.

-- A playbook is a collection of remediation actions that can be run from the Microsoft Sentinel portal as a routine.
+- A playbook is a collection of investigation and remediation actions that can be run from the Microsoft Sentinel portal as a routine.
 Playbooks can help automate and orchestrate your threat response.
 They can be run manually on-demand on incidents, entities, and alerts, or set to run automatically in response to specific alerts or incidents, when triggered by an automation rule.
 For more information, see [Automate threat response with playbooks](/azure/sentinel/automate-responses-with-playbooks).
 - Automation rules are a way to centrally manage automation in Microsoft Sentinel, by allowing you to define and coordinate a small set of rules that can apply across different scenarios.
 For more information, see [Automate threat response in Microsoft Sentinel with automation rules](/azure/sentinel/automate-incident-handling-with-automation-rules).

 :::image type="content" source="media/incident-reponse-process.png" alt-text="The four-step incident response process and which portal you need to use.":::